 Arranging meetings can be challenging - your committee members are busy people!
 Click link: Use Doodle.com to plan your next meeting.

 MSc Thesis Proposal

-Masters students are required to submit a written thesis proposal to their Advisory Committee no later than four semesters (including summer semester) following initial registration.
+Masters students are required to submit a written thesis proposal to their Advisory Committee no later than 18 months following admission.